TWB0109/dwm/README.md

 Where MOD4 = WINDOWS/SUPER Key

 ## Dependencies
-Check the `dwms`, `natscroll`, `autolock` and `dbar` scripts for dependencies, modify them to add or remove dependencies.
+Check the `dwms`, `natscroll`, and `dbar` scripts for dependencies, modify them to add or remove dependencies.

 ## Notes
-`dwm-colorbar-6.2.diff` was applied partially to make the status more readable
+Some patches are not completely applied